huggingface/lerobot/README.md

 pip install ".[aloha, pusht]"
 ```

-To use [Weights and Biases](https://docs.wandb.ai/quickstart) for experiments tracking, log in with
+To use [Weights and Biases](https://docs.wandb.ai/quickstart) for experiment tracking, log in with
 ```bash
 wandb login
 ```